-The use of force is and has always been a controversial subject not only for the public, but for police officers as well.
+The use of force is and has always been a controversial subject not only for the public but for police officers as well.
 There are many officers that don’t understand when and where they can use force and be within department guidelines as well as federal and state laws.
 Unfortunately, officers will use some type of force at some point in their careers, but will then find it difficult to articulate exactly what occurred during the incident.
 The officer’s agency may be subject to a civil lawsuit, and the officer could be subject to criminal charges.

-Course covered content:
+The course covered content:

 Reasonable Force vs Excessive Force

 Details missing in most reports

 Levels of officer control

 Common terms used in reports

 How to document use of force

 Hollywood v.
 Reality

 The course cancellation policy requires a minimum of a 15-day prior notice from the course start date when a student will not be attending the course.
 The notification to not attend will be made by email through our website, and if they identify no replacement student, cancellations with less than a 15-day notice will cause a department credit that can be used towards another future training event within one year from the original course date.
 We will charge no-shows without email notification the full course fee, even if the payment has not already been made.
 We offer a one-year future course credit as well for any no show that is charged a full course fee.
 This policy is in effect as of June 23, 2021, and you as a representative of your agency agree to abide by this policy by registering for any course.
 Please contact us by email or phone if you have questions about this cancellation policy.
 This policy is in place because of students that register for courses and take training slots without attending training, which removes the opportunity for another officer to attend.
 We pay the instructors teaching these programs based on the number of officers scheduled to attend the event, and we base our travel cost including instructor pay on registration fees.
 This policy is considered a binding contract between BSTS LLC and the student or student agency or company.